 The trauma to the brain caused by a concussion can result in abnormal vestibular system functioning leading to symptoms including dizziness, nausea, and brain fog.
 After a thorough evaluation by a qualified medical doctor, treatment for symptoms of concussion involves an assessment of vestibular function by a physical therapist.
 Based on examination findings, customized exercises and recommendations for participating in or modifying school, work and home activities expedites recovery.

-What happens to the brain and vestibular system after a concussion?
+What Happens to the Brain and Vestibular System after a Traumatic Brain Injury?

-A concussion can occur under the following conditions:
+A traumatic brain injury can occur under the following conditions:

 The head strikes a stationary object.
 Common examples include a fall where the head hits the ground or an object, or hitting the head on an object during an auto accident.